From a Research Engineer at Air France to becoming the CEO of COMSATS Internet Services (CIS), Muhammad Amir Malik has had an illustrious career.

 I am interested in growing our customer base and bringing in new services to enhance the user experience.
 We are continuously looking into ways to improve and expand our services and ensure optimal packages are offered that meet the demands of our clients.

-My main aim and motivation are to ensure that COMSATS Internet Services stays the best ISP in Pakistan regarding the quality of services and support.
+The primary aim is to ensure that COMSATS Internet Services stays the best ISP in Pakistan regarding the quality of services and support.

 We may not be the leader in this domain, but I can confirm to you that we are considered a reliable partner and quality service provider today.